|Office:||329 Ross |

 Courses I sometimes teach—Engl 250H, Written, Oral, Visual, and Electronic Composition: Honors; Engl 260, Introduction to Literary Study; Engl 420 History of English; Engl 523 Introduction to Old English Language and Literature, as well as graduate and undergraduate Chaucer.

 About my teaching

 Chaucer was a required course at my undergraduate institution.
 I fell in love with medieval literature and never looked back.
 My interest in pedagogy increased during the nine years I served as Associate Director of Iowa State’s Center for Excellence in Learning and Teaching, and continued to grow as I worked as Faculty Director of the ISU Honors Program.
-I will continue to keep scholarly teaching at the core of all I do, and look forward to continue learning about teaching – especially about computers as an aid to literary study and to pedagogy – throughout my career.
+I strive to keep scholarly teaching at the core of all I do, and hope to continue learning about teaching – especially about computers as an aid to literary study and pedagogy – throughout my career.

 Although I’m a medievalist, I’m interested in children’s literature and topics in higher education as well as in Chaucer’s language and poetry, medieval studies pedagogy, and medievalism.
 Other interests include humor in literature, the rewriting or remaking of earlier works, and publications from the Second World War.

 I recently wrote two chapters for Critical Insights: Geoffrey Chaucer, ed.
 James M. Dean (Salem/Grey House, 2017), and a personal memoir, “A Teacher’s Teacher,” for “A Wilderness of Dragons”: Essays in Honor of Verlyn Flieger (The Gabbro Head, 2018).